KAHLYM/folder-comparison/README.md

-# folder-comparator README
+# folder-comparison README

-This is the README for your extension "folder-comparator".
+This is the README for your extension "folder-comparison".
 After writing up a brief description, we recommend including the following sections.

 ## Features